 This is where the power of words can really help.
 Not just any words, but a special group of words I will refer to as our emotional vocabulary.
 For the sake of this discussion, let’s imagine that we are going to divide all of the words we know into two different groups.
 We will call the first and largest group, our functional vocabulary.
 These are the words we use to communicate thoughts and ideas with no particular emotional value.

 The second group, although smaller than the first, is much more powerful.
 We will call this group our emotional vocabulary.
 These are the words that we use to communicate our feelings, not just to the outside world but also to ourselves.
+The power of words lives in our emotional vocabulary.

 Our emotional vocabulary is made up of word labels that we assign to our various feelings.
 We have word labels for intense feelings, both positive and negative, just as we have word labels for less intense feelings that are either positive or negative.

 Because we use word labels to describe how we feel about the different experiences in our life, changing the label can actually alter the way we interpret the experience.
-This how we unleash the power of words.
+This is how we unleash the power of words.
 For example, if we have a wonderful experience that leaves us feeling absolutely overjoyed, but represent that experience by saying, “that was nice” then we minimize the intensity and the joy associate with that experience.

 “Quite simply, what you say is the single biggest factor that determines your happiness.” -Irwin Katsof